grind-rip/docs/arrays.md

 ### Traversing from the Right

 Sometimes you can traverse the array starting from the right instead of the conventional approach of from the left.
 These problems typically will use a monotonic stack, which is used to find the next smaller/greater element.

+### Sorting the Array

+If the array is sorted, use binary search.
+Binary search runs in logarithmic time in the worst case, making O(log n) comparisons, where n is the number of elements in the array.
+If the array is already sorted, the solution will most likely be faster than O(n).
+Sometimes sorting the array may significantly simplify the problem, however, this will result in a time complexity of at best O(nlog n).